-This course will cover all of the options found in the Composites Design and Composite Manufacturing Preparation workbenches.
-The first portion of the book will focus on the design options.
+This course will cover all of the options found in the Composites Design and Composite Grid Design workbenches.
+The first portion of the book will focus on the design options available within the two workbenches.
 The second portion of the book will delve into the manufacturing side of composite parts and how they will be created.

-Please note that some additional environment variables have been activated for the Composites Design and Composite Manufacturing Preparation workbenches.
+Please note that some additional environment variables have been activated for the Composite Design and Composite Grid Design workbenches.
 These environment variables provide additional functionality and visualizations within the two workbenches.
 If these environment variables are not activated in your CATIA load, your workbenches may look slightly different.